sorafujitani/wez-kv/README.md

 # wez-kv

-TUI viewer for WezTerm keybindings.
-Parses `wezterm show-keys` output and displays it in a color-coded, fuzzy-searchable table.
+Fuzzy-searchable TUI wrapper for [`wezterm show-keys`](https://wezterm.org/cli/show-keys.html).
+Parses the output and displays it in a color-coded, filterable table.

 ## Install